Each week, two readers discuss a hot topic in a parliamentary-style debate that doesn’t necessarily reflect their personal viewpoints.

 In our writing contest, students are eliminated one at a time based on your votes and YP editors’ picks.

-This week, students write about learning the importance of reading and write a different subhead.
+This week, students write about the importance of empathy and letting yourself rest when studying for exams.

 Each week, we respond to a question from our readers and give advice and resources they can turn to.